 Property fronts on both Malakwa Frontage and Bertholm Road.

 The community of Malakwa is located off the Trans-Canada Highway 1 in the Eagle Valley of the Shuswap region of British Columbia.
-This corridor is a gateway to rugged mountains, glistening glaciers, lush forests, tumbling waterfalls and crystal clear lakes, making the area between Sicamous and Revelstoke an outdoor person’s paradise.
+This corridor is a gateway to rugged mountains, glistening glaciers, lush forests, tumbling waterfalls and crystal-clear lakes, making the area between Sicamous and Revelstoke an outdoor person’s paradise.
 Malakwa sits 10 minutes east of Sicamous and 30 minutes west of Revelstoke.
 The area is home a small community of year-round residents, but more recreational owners and visitors and some operational farms/ranches.
-There are few business other than a gas bar and store, café, restaurant, pub and go karts.
+There are few businesses other than a gas bar and store, café, restaurant, pub and go karts.
 Malakwa sits on the fringe of the wet belt which extends to the east and through snowy Revelstoke making it a big draw for winter recreational pursuits.
 A few area specifics are a follows:

 Yard Creek Provincial Park is situated 4 km (2.5 miles) south of Malakwa on Highway 1.5 only a kilometre from the property.
 The icy temperature of Yard Creek precludes swimming on even the hottest days.

 The remote Mount Griffin Provincial Park southeast of Malakwa was created to protect a range of ecosystems, from valley bottom wetlands to alpine and subalpine environments.
 The park consists of three separate areas, partially surrounding Mount Griffin Ecological Reserve.
 There is a small campsite in the park at Caribou Lake (west side of the park) and a Forest Recreation Site at Wap Lake (just outside the southwest corner of the park).
-The west side of Mount Griffin can be accessed via the Yard Creek forest service road, beginning at Yard Creek Provincial Park.
+The west side of Mount Griffin can be accessed via the Yard Creek Forest Service Road, beginning at Yard Creek Provincial Park.
 The Caribou Lake trailhead is about 20 km from Yard Creek Park.
 The road is rough and seldom used; four-wheel drive vehicles with good clearance are recommended.
 Caribou Lake is about 3 km from the end of the road on a narrow trail.

-The local area is well known as a recreational mecca, some of the highlights are listed below:
+The local area is well known as a recreational mecca, some of the highlights are listed below.

 There are some fantastic creeks to fish and small fishing lakes such as Liver, Cariboo or Kidney Lakes and in terms of wildlife/nature watching the Chinook salmon run comes up tard creek a couple kilometres from the property.
 The area is also frequented by moose, deer, mountain caribou, bears and cats.